codice/saml-conformance/README.md

 If you're wanting to run the test kit against a different SAML IdP implementation, you will have to follow the below steps.

 * Implement a plugin jar for the implementation
-    * Write a Java or Kotlin class that implements `IdpResponder`.
+    * Write a Java or Kotlin class that implements `IdpSSOResponder`.
 See that interface for details.
     * Package that file into a jar
 * Place the above jar and the IdP's metadata into a directory.
 Then that directory should be referred to by system property when running tests.
 (See [Running Test Script](#running_test_script]))